ranran2121/pokemon-game/README.md

 1. **Generate the map:**

-In the Home page the user can choose the dimensions of the grid (small, medium or large) and the percentage (10-30%) of the cells containing grass or sea.
-The user can then generate the map by clicking on the generate map button.
-When the user is happy with the map can hit the save map button to save the map in the local storage.
-This will produce an alert message that the game is now ready.
-The game will be available in the Play page
+On the Home page, users can select the grid size (small, medium, or large) and set the percentage (10-30%) of cells that will contain grass or sea.
+After selecting these options, users can generate a map by clicking the "Generate Map" button.
+Once satisfied with the map, they can save it to local storage by clicking the "Save Map" button, which will display an alert confirming the game is ready.
+The game can then be accessed on the Play page.

 2. **Find a pokemon:**

-In the Play page the map will be automatically loaded in the page.
-If a map is not available in the local storage, a message will ask the user to generate a new map.
-Then the user has to play the Play button which will assign a random pokemon that represents the user on the map and will be placed in the middle of the map
+On the Play page, the map will be automatically loaded from local storage.
+If no map is found, a message will prompt the user to either generate a new map or upload a JSON file with the game data.
+Once the map is displayed, clicking the "Play" button will assign a random Pokémon to represent the user on the map, placing it in the center.

-2. **Play the game:**
+3. **Play the game:**

-   By clicking on the arrow keys, the user can move the pokemon inside the map.
-The pokemon cannot enter cells representing the sea (in blue) and when entering cells representing the grass (in green), the pokemon has 20% chances to catch another pokemon
+Using the arrow keys, the user can move their Pokémon around the map.
+The Pokémon cannot move into sea cells (marked in blue) and has a 20% chance of catching another Pokémon when moving into grass cells (marked in green).
+At the bottom of the page, users can view a log of their moves and any Pokémon they have caught.
+At the top of the page, users have the option to save or reset the game.